MrTurtles/FiveM-Client-Dumper/README.md

 # FiveM Client Dumper
-** THE ORIGINAL PROJECT IS NOW UNMAINTAINED.
+** THE ORIGINAL PROJECT AND THIS PROJECT ARE UNMAINTAINED.
 THIS MEANS IT WILL NOT BE UPDATED, ANSWER TO ISSUE REPORTS OR OFFER ANY KIND OF SUPPORT.
 HOWEVER, I FORKED THE PROJECT TO MAINTAIN POSSIBLE ISSUES AND TRY TO HELP YOU.
 [LICENSE] (https://github.com/marcodsl/FiveM-Client-Dumper/blob/master/LICENSE) STILL APPLIES. **